-- 1. This school's oversight committee consists of the following individuals: - a) A general education administrator: Mary Morem - b) A special education administrator: Chuck Norton - c) A mental health professional, school psychologist, or school social worker: Nancy Smith - d) An expert in positive behavior strategies: Brent Schroeder - e) Other team members, as appropriate - 2.
-The oversight committee meets: December 5, 2018; February 6, 2019; April 3, 2019; May 29, 2019. - a) quarterly (whether or not restrictive procedures have been used) AND - may be called at other times, if necessary, to address excessive or inappropriate use of restrictive procedures and determine and recommend training needs or other corrective action. - 3.
+- 1. This school's oversight committee consists of the following individuals: - a) A general education administrator - b) A special education administrator - c) A mental health professional, school psychologist, or school social worker - d) An expert in positive behavior strategies - e) Other team members, as appropriate - 2.
+The oversight committee meets: - a) quarterly (whether or not restrictive procedures have been used): November 11, January 10, March 14, May 9; AND - b) may be called at other times, if necessary, to address excessive or inappropriate use of restrictive procedures and determine and recommend training needs or other corrective action. - 3.
 The oversight committee will review the following: - a) The School Restrictive Procedures Plan, to ensure procedures are being followed. - b) Review the Administrative Quick Report generated in SpEd Forms that identifies all restrictive procedures used in the school/district during that school year.
 The committee will ensure that the data is accurate and complete, and report it as such to the director of special education by the end of the school year. - c) It is the responsibility of the director of special education to report this data to the Minnesota Department of Education each year through the secure compliance website.
-This report is filed, even if no procedures were used. - d) the use of restrictive procedures based on patterns or problems indicated by similarities in the time of day, day of the week, duration of the use of a procedure, the individuals involved, or other factors associated with the use of restrictive procedures; - e) the number of times a restrictive procedure is used school-wide and for individual children: - f) the number and types of injuries, if any, resulting from the use of restrictive procedures - g) whether restrictive procedures are used in nonemergency situations; - h) the need for additional staff training; - i) and proposed actions to minimize the use of restrictive procedures. - E. The committee will include a written description and documentation of the training staff completed. - F. Attached, as Appendix C, is a copy of the template used to document the Oversight Committee's meeting.
+This report is filed, even if no procedures were used. - the use of restrictive procedures based on patterns or problems indicated by similarities in the time of day, day of the week, duration of the use of a procedure, the individuals involved, or other factors associated with the use of restrictive procedures; - e) the number of times a restrictive procedure is used schoolwide and for individual children; - f) the number and types of injuries, if any, resulting from the use of restrictive procedures - g) whether restrictive procedures are used in nonemergency situations; - h) the need for additional staff training; - i) and proposed actions to minimize the use of restrictive procedures. - E. The committee will include a written description and documentation of the training staff completed. - F. Attached, as Appendix C, is a copy of the template used to document the Oversight Committee's meeting.
 (The elements of this form will be used as an agenda for each meeting and a copy of it and the meeting outcomes will be kept in the district's Restrictive Procedures file for 5 years.)